cloudkite-io/cloudbuild-docker-images/cloudflared-alpine/README.md

 # usage

-This container would be useful if using cloudflared to access tcp service using cloudflared service tokens.
+This container would be useful if using cloudflared to access tcp services using cloudflared service tokens.
 An example is having cloudflared access a list of db instances within a private network and expose those via various ports within the container.